elephantscale/es-training-new/secure-coding/slides/About-Secure-Coding-Class.md

      - Familiarity with security? (scale of 1 – 4:  1 – new,   4 – expert)

-     - Something non-technical about you!(favorite ice cream flavor or hobby…)
+     - Something non-technical about you!(favorite ice cream flavor or hobby...)

 ![](../images/ice-cream.png)  <!-- {"left" : 0.67, "top" : 5.51, "height" : 1.73, "width" : 2.33} -->